nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 28-Dec-2022

+Random discoveries:

+- When destructuring output from a module function, the same variable names should be used.
+Renaming them requires using a KVP-style syntax e.g. `const items = { numbersArray: numsArr, proportionsCollection: proportions }`.
+- Jest: When testing floating-point numbers, rounding errors can occur due to base-10 to binary conversion.
+To work with floats and still get valid test results, use `.toBeCloseTo(number, numDigits?)` (numDigits is optional).

 ## Tuesday 27-Dec-2022

 Christmas week is over and it's time to get back to business: